addisoncole/Seattlization-API/README.md

 ```
 GET /homelesscounts
 ```
-Returns yearly homeless count for King County and demographics of those counted.
+Returns yearly homeless count for King County and demographics of individuals counted.